 Entrants must disclose any funding already received at the time of registration.
 Any source of funding that has an equity ownership component must be disclosed.

-The Northumberland CFDC reserves the right to disqualify any entry that, in its sole judgment, violates the letter or the spirit of the N100 Startup Competition guidelines, processes and rules.
+The Northumberland CFDC reserves the right to disqualify any entry that, in its sole judgment, violates the letter or the spirit of these rules.

 The decisions of Northumberland CFDC are final and binding.

-The identities of the Entrants and the short description of the business disclosed in the registration, as well as any pitch delivered during any N100 event, are considered of public domain and can be used by the Northumberland CFDC for marketing and publicity purposes.
+The identities of the Entrants and the short description of the business disclosed in their application and suitable for public awareness, as well as any pitch delivered during any N100 event, are considered of public domain and can be used by the Northumberland CFDC for marketing and publicity purposes.

 Before submitting entries, the Northumberland CFDC urges Entrants to confirm with appropriate advisers or legal counsel that any intellectual property described in their summary is protected; i.e., by appropriate intellectual property filings, notices, (patent, copyright, etc.).
 Concerning intellectual property, Northumberland CFDC advises Entrants to seek independent legal counsel.

 All N100 Startup Competition applications submitted by Entrants must be received by no later than July 13, 2018 at 11:59 PM EST.